• Skip to main content

 Mount Batur Sunrise

-We’ve hiked before but never in the dark and up a volcano in a foreign country.
-Even being adventurous and experienced, I was still a bit nervous but our guide made us feel comfortable and led us slowly up the trail by telling us what to expect along the trail.
-That was reassuring for a person feeling a bit out of her comfort zone.
-I had someone to rely on.
+We’ve hiked before, but never in the dark and up a volcano in a foreign country.
+Even being adventurous and experienced, I was still a bit nervous, but our guide made us feel comfortable and led us slowly up the trail by telling us what to expect along the way.
+That was reassuring to have someone to rely on, as I felt a bit out of my comfort zone.
 Read Mount Batur Sunrise Hiking Guide for more details.

-Tip: Regardless of where your fitness level is and how experienced you are doing an activity, if a guide makes you feel safe and more at ease, go with a guide!
-Note that a cost will be associated with a guided tour.
+Tip: Regardless of your fitness level and experience with an activity, if a guide makes you feel safe and more at ease, consider going with one.
+Please note that a cost will be associated with the guided tour.

 Motorcycles

-On the Mount Batur hike, we had to watch out for motorcyclists driving up the path along with the hikers.
-Those hikers that didn’t feel they could make it to the summit before sunrise had that option.
+On the Mount Batur hike, we had to watch out for motorcyclists driving by as we hiked.
+Hikers who didn’t feel they could reach the summit before sunrise could opt for this alternative.
 It’s weird to step to the side of the trail in the dark, hoping not to get run over.
 Thankfully, there are no motorcycles allowed on our Canadian trails.

 Hiking Fast

-We had to hike fairly fast up the volcano in the dark while tackling elevation gain.
+We had to hike quickly up the volcano in the dark, while tackling the elevation gain.
+Something I hadn’t considered was the need to walk fast to be able to see it.
 We didn’t want to miss the sunrise!
-Something I had not considered was to walk fast not to miss it.
-We did take many breaks.
+Thankfully, we were provided with many breaks.

 You never know how self-assured you’ll feel once you’re put into a different situation than you’re used to.
-When away from the city and doing wilderness hiking, a guide can definitely boost your confidence and provide motivation to get to the destination.
-Hiking up Mount Batur was hard work but completely worth it once we saw the sunrise!
+When away from the city and engaging in wilderness hiking, a guide can definitely boost your confidence and motivate you to reach your destination.
+Hiking up Mount Batur was hard work, but completely worth it once we saw the sunrise!

 Final Thoughts

 Are you feeling more confident to progress from city to wilderness hiking now?
 If you’ve managed to make it to the wilderness or the mountains by following these steps, congratulations!
 I’m proud of you!
-You’ve succeeded to accomplish your goal.
+You’ve succeeded in accomplishing your goal.
 How do you feel?
-Remember to start small, go inside the city for walks, then go on the outskirts of the city to the wilderness and maybe you’ll even get to the mountains one day.
-Go with people in your life that love the outdoors such as family, friends, or co-workers.
-If you don’t know anyone that loves hiking, join a meetup group or a tour group and get experience through a paid guide.
+Remember to start small, taking walks inside the city, then venture out to the outskirts and into the wilderness.
+Maybe you’ll even reach the mountains one day.
+Go with people in your life who share your love for the outdoors, such as family, friends, or coworkers.
+If you don’t know anyone who loves hiking, consider joining a meetup group or a tour group to gain experience through a paid guide.
 Don’t stop your ambitions because you get stuck and can’t find anyone to join you.
 If you follow these options, you’ll be out in the wilderness in no time!
 Enjoy and go have fun in the outdoors!

 • Facebook